 The history of Icelandic fashion is mostly built around technical-wear; brands that have learned to help people handle the harsh weather conditions throughout a large part of a year.
 66°North has a been a clear leader on the scene since the brand was founded in 1926, first producing clothes for Icelandic fishermen and ICE-SAR (Icelandic Association for Search and Rescue).

 Recently, other brands have been emerging on the Icelandic fashion and design scene.
-There’s a DIY vibe and sense of playfulness to the collections that showcases the first blooms of Iceland’s artistic fashion scene.
+There’s a DIY vibe and sense of playfulness to the clothing collections that showcase the first blooms of Iceland’s artistic fashion scene.
 As with much of the design in Iceland, sustainability is a key factor found throughout the brands’ ethos.
 Color, pattern, and general eschewing of minimalism are found in many of these brands; Iceland is a country that truly plays by its own fashion rules.

 This multidisciplinary studio focuses on creating products – clothes and interior items – made from recycled or leftover materials.
 Their clothes are made from deadstock fabric; their pieces blend fun colors and textures with classic silhouettes.

 With pattern-heavy, colorful, and figure-hugging designs, Holder Yeoman has fast become an Icelandic favorite with celebrities and the general population alike.
 Her work is joyful and a bit tongue-in-cheek; definitely not minimalist!